chevah/geck/content/review.rst

 * For GitHub: A review request is created using **GitHub Pull requests**.

-* When submitting a review for changes not planed in the current milestone, update the milestone to the current one.
+* When submitting a review for changes not planned in the current milestone, update the milestone to the current one.
 Don't leave the old milestone.

 * You can start writing your review request as soon as you start coding on a